Xilinx/Embedded-Design-Tutorials/docs/Performance/Performance_Benchmark/Dhrystone/README.md

  ![Alt Text](Images/vck190_sw1_jtag_bootmode.png)

-* Connect 180W(12V) power to the VCK190 6-Pin Molex connector(J16).
+* Connect 180W (12V) power to the VCK190 6-Pin Molex connector(J16).

 * Power on the VCK190 board using the power switch (SW13).

-* Open serial port in Tera Term/Putty and set baud rate(115200) for logs.
+* Open serial port in Tera Term/Putty and set baud rate (115200) for logs.

 * Go to Vitis command prompt, run *xsdb* or *xsct* command.
-	Note - Refer Vivado/Vitis installation paths for this tools.
+	Note - Refer to Vivado/Vitis installation paths for this tools.

 * Now run *connect* command to launch hw_server